GrafSoul/react-chat-socket-io/README.md

-# Simple Chat
+# SAY.OK | Simple Chat (ReactJS, Socket.io)

-## Is under development!

-Example of building a Chat using React.js and Socket.io
+Example of building a simple chat using [React.js] and [Socket.io].
+You can use chat to chat with friends without saving the correspondence.

+### Demo

+Heroku Hosting - [SAY.OK]

 ### Clone, Install, Development & Start